9 Popular Hypoallergenic Cat Breeds

 The cat gets its name from its curly coat.
 The coats can be springy curls or soft waves like the perm hairstyles humans rock.

-LaPerm is a curious and hardworking cat, albeit it can be mischievous too.
+LaPerm is a curious and hardworking cat, albeit it can be mischievous, too.
 They love the outdoors and would prefer to explore nature.
-Hence, they are not the cuddly clingy cat, although they enjoy occasional snuggling.
+Hence, they are not cuddly, clingy cats but enjoy occasional snuggling.

 The cat is hypoallergenic because it produces a minimal amount of Fel d1, has low dander rates, and has a low shedding coat.
-All these attribute makes them an excellent choice for people with allergies.
+All these attributes make them an excellent choice for people with allergies.

 2. Javanese